top of page

 Good character — a kind heart guided by moral virtue.

-Right profession — work that does not take life, break the law, or involve gambling or sexual impurity.
+Right profession — work that does not take life, break the law, or involve gambling or sexual misconduct.

-If both are found in place, the spirit child returns to the Local Magistrate with the report: this one is ready and worthy.
-But if the seeker falls short, Heaven may place roadblocks in their path—an urgent call, an unexpected delay, something that keeps them from reaching the altar or completing the ceremony.
+If both are present, the spirit attendant returns to the City Lord and says: this one is ready and worthy.
+But if the seeker falls short, Heaven may place obstacles along the path—an urgent call, an unexpected delay, or some other hindrance that keeps the seeker from reaching the altar or completing the ceremony.

 Preparation for the Ceremony

-Next comes the checking of the seeker’s name on the Imperial Heavenly Form (龍天表).
-When the seeker confirms it, the form is burned in the incense urn.
-As the smoke rises, it carries their name to the Three Officials:
+Next, the seeker’s name is verified on the Imperial Petition to Heaven (龍天表).
+When the seeker confirms it, the petition is burned in the incense urn.
+As the smoke rises, it carries the name to the Three Officials:

 The Heaven Official — grants blessings.